dirigeants/klasa/guides/Advanced SettingsGateway/UnderstandingSchemaFolders.md

 this.client.gateways.gatewayName.schema.remove(name);
 ```

-In case you have a key you do not longer use and you want to get rid of it, for example, the recently created **userBlacklist** key for guild configs, you would run the following code:
+In case you have a key you do not longer use and you want to get rid of it, for example, the recently created **userBlacklist** key for guild settings, you would run the following code:

 ```javascript
 this.client.gateways.guilds.schema.remove('userBlacklist');
 ```

-And the property `userBlacklist` for all guild configs will be deleted.
+And the property `userBlacklist` for all guild settings will be deleted.

 ## Adding folders